Mzhenian/CrispyCrumbsAndroid/README.md

-Note: We have submitted the final version of part 1 of the project late to enable Dolev, who's in active reserve service those days, to participate in the full project.
-We received approval in person and by email.

 # Crispy Crumbs - Android App

 Welcome to the **Crispy Crumbs** app, a dedicated video-sharing platform showcasing only the finest Crispy Crumbs content.
 This app is built with Android Studio to ensure a smooth, interactive, and tasty user experience.